 Levi’s, McDonald’s, Burger King, Pizza Hut are the brand names that have used the franchise model of business to succeed.
 A model where they offer the same “brand” experience to customers visiting any of their outlets.

 Such is the similarity in their stores (in terms of looks) that at times, you tend to relate the ambience of their stores to the brand.
-For ex, McDonald’s always has those wooden chairs, small tables and kid’s meal.
+McDonald’s for example always has those wooden chairs, small tables and kid’s meal.

 Likewise, Domino’s does not offer you cutlery (in India) to help you eat pizzas.
 They want us to feel the food and eat it with our hands.
 Yanks might call it Gross!
 We, kind of like it 😊 (we are loving it!)

-2017 was a good year for franchise style of business.
+2017 was a good year for franchise style of businesses.

 Consider this – In the year 2017, there were 745,078 franchisees operational in the United States and the number of franchise units grew at an average of 1.6%.